 For long stays (more than 1 month) book your appointment as soon as possible some of the recommended vaccines are a course of 3 and can take a number of months to administer.

-Each year, in early October, we begin our Flu campaign.
+Each year, in late September, we begin our Flu campaign.
 We invite patients who are over 65 and those with certain conditions to attend for a vaccination.

 Cervical Smears: We encourage routine cervical smears and we will remind you when your next test is due.
 The practice nurses will normally carry out smears, by appointment.
 Cervical smears are normally carried out mid-cycle.